 On July 8, 2014, a purported class action suit, Brian Ford v.
-VOXX International Corporation et. al., was filed against us and two of our present executive officers (the "Defendants") in the U.S. District Court for the Eastern District of New York.
+VOXX International Corporation et. al., was filed against us and two of our present executive officers (collectively, the "Defendants") in the U.S. District Court for the Eastern District of New York.
 On July 16, 2015, the judge approved the designation of the lead plaintiffs and counsel for the plaintiffs.
-On September 28, 2015, the plaintiff filed an amended complaint which alleges the same claims as the original complaint (that defendants violated the federal securities laws by making false or misleading statements which artificially inflated the price of our stock and that purchasers of our stock during the relevant period were damaged when the stock price later declined) under Sections 10(a) and 20(a) of the Securities Exchange Act but expands the class period by five months, from January 9, 2013 through May 14, 2014.
-According to the allegations contained in the amended complaint, the defendants knew or should have known, by virtue of their roles and positions, that their statements were false and misleading and said defendants were purportedly motivated because their conduct enabled Company insiders to sell VOXX stock at inflated prices.
-We believe that we have meritorious legal positions and defenses and will continue to represent our interests vigorously in this matter.
+On September 28, 2015, the plaintiff filed an amended complaint which alleges the same claims as the original complaint (that the Defendants violated the federal securities laws by making false or misleading statements which artificially inflated the price of our stock and that purchasers of our stock during the relevant period were damaged when the stock price later declined) under Sections 10(a) and 20(a) of the Securities Exchange Act but expands the class period by five months, from January 9, 2013 through May 14, 2014.
+According to the allegations contained in the amended complaint, the defendants knew or should have known, by virtue of their roles and positions, that their statements were false and misleading and the Defendants were purportedly motivated because their conduct enabled Company insiders to sell VOXX stock at inflated prices.
 On November 25, 2015, the Defendants moved to dismiss the Amended Complaint for failure to state a claim.
-The motion to dismiss is presently pending before the Court.
+On July 22, 2016, the judge granted the Defendants' motion to dismiss the Amended Complaint.
+The plaintiffs did not file a Second Amendment Complaint by the Court-ordered deadline of October 4, 2016.